codeforamerica/document-extractor-poc/docs/open-tofu.md

         3. Select the secret and look for an option to permanently delete it or modify the deletion schedule to delete it immediately.
 The exact steps might vary slightly depending on the console interface.
     *   **Using AWS CLI**:
         You can use the `aws secretsmanager delete-secret` command with the `--force-delete-without-recovery` flag.
 You'll first need to find the Secret ARN or name.

+        *   **To list all secrets, including those pending deletion, to find the correct name or ARN:**
+            ```bash
+            aws secretsmanager list-secrets --include-pending-deletion --region us-west-1 --profile AWSAdministratorAccess-328307993388 --output json
+            ```
+            Review the output.
+Look for secrets with a `DeletionDate` field; these are the ones scheduled for deletion.
+Note the `Name` or `ARN` of the secrets you intend to manage.

+        *   **To force delete a secret:**
             ```bash
             # Example for one secret (repeat for all problematic secrets):
             aws secretsmanager delete-secret --secret-id arn:aws:secretsmanager:us-west-1:328307993388:secret:document-extractor-dev-private-key-XXXXXX --force-delete-without-recovery --region us-west-1 --profile AWSAdministratorAccess-328307993388
             # Or by name (if it's unique and you're sure it's the correct one scheduled for deletion)
             # aws secretsmanager delete-secret --secret-id document-extractor-dev-private-key --force-delete-without-recovery --region us-west-1 --profile AWSAdministratorAccess-328307993388
             ```
         **Important**: Replace `us-west-1` with your actual region if different, and `AWSAdministratorAccess-328307993388` with your AWS CLI profile.
 The `-XXXXXX` part of the ARN is a placeholder for the unique suffix AWS adds to secret ARNs; you'd typically use the full name if it's in a scheduled deletion state without the suffix, or find the exact ARN.

 **Option 3: Change Secret Names in Configuration**